 While the terms “cleaning” and “disinfection” are sometimes conflated, they refer to two distinct yet equally important processes.
 Simply put, cleaning refers to methods and materials that remove contaminants (i.e. viruses) from a surface, usually via soap and water.
 Disinfection, on the other hand, involves actually killing said viruses so they no longer pose a threat.
-Performing both processes is key to reducing the risk of exposure in your office -- cleaning surfaces will reduce the amount of virus on said surface, and following up with disinfection will eliminate what remains.
+Performing both processes is key to reducing the risk of COVID-19 exposure in your office.
+Cleaning surfaces will reduce the amount of virus present.
+Once cleaned, applying proven disinfectant for coronavirus will eliminate what cleaning couldn't remove.

 If you wish to provide your facility with the best surface disinfection possible, you must determine which surfaces present the highest risk of exposure for your employees and patrons.
 These high-touch surfaces often include features like doorknobs, keyboards, tables, desks, light switches, phones, faucets, touch screens, and so on.
 Since these surfaces receive the most contact from various individuals, they act as targets for COVID-19 and other viruses to spread from one person to another.
 So, take stock of the areas and surfaces that receive the most use and make sure they also receive the most thorough and frequent disinfection.